This SharePoint tutorial explains, how to create and deploy SharePoint 2013/2016 site pages or content pages using visual studio 2013/2015/2017.

 Now rename the feature to a meaningful name as shown in the fig below:

 Now it is time to deploy the solution.
-Right click on the Solution click on Deploy Solution which will deploy the solution to the local SharePoint site which you have provided at the begining.
+Right-click on the Solution click on Deploy Solution which will deploy the solution to the local SharePoint site which you have provided at the beginning.

-Once it is successfuly deployed, we can verify the feature.
+Once it is successfully deployed, we can verify the feature.
 Open your SharePoint site then click on the gear icon then Site Settings.
-Under Site Actions click on Manage site features.
-This will open the Site Features page, you can see the “MyCustomPage Feature1” will be in activate state as shown in the fig below:
+Under Site, Actions click on Manage site features.
+This will open the Site Features page, you can see the “MyCustomPage Feature1″ will be inactivated state as shown in the fig below:

 Then you can navigate to the page URL and you can see the page like below:

 - SharePoint Hosted Add-in: Send Email to SharePoint group using visual studio workflow

 - Create a Web API for SharePoint Online and Deploy to Microsoft Azure using Visual Studio (Step by Step tutorial)

 - Develop SharePoint workflows using visual studio as SharePoint hosted App

 - Create a Custom Action Group using Visual Studio 2015 for SharePoint 2016